SongW-SW/F2L/README.md

 # F2L
 Thank you for your interest in our work! </br>

-This is the code for the paper FAITH: Few-Shot Graph Classification with Hierarchical Task Graphs.
+This is the code for the paper Federated Few-shot Learning.

 ### Requirement: